GavinHuttley/tib/source/cogent3/statistical_tests.rst

 Kolmogorov-Smirnov test
 """""""""""""""""""""""

-The Kolmogorov-Smirnov (or KS) test is extremely useful.
-It is also a non-parametric statistical procedure but, unlike the Mann-Whitney test, it compares the cumulative distributions (both location and shape).
+The Kolmogorov-Smirnov (or KS) test is also a non-parametric statistical procedure but, unlike the Mann-Whitney test, it compares the cumulative distributions (both location and shape).

 .. jupyter-execute::